-Strengthening our relationships with other stakeholders by promoting our corporate values as well as ethics, and loyalty principles.
+- implementing a Human Resources policy suited to the challenges facing the Group; - strengthening our relationships with other stakeholders by promoting our corporate values as well as ethics, and loyalty principles.

 KPIs specific to each of these three areas have been defined and action plans put in place.
 These elements are described in more detail in Chapter 3 of this document.
-In addition, the compensation of corporate officers includes objectives linked to the company's non-financial performance (see Chapter 10 of this document).
+In addition, the compensation of Corporate Officers includes objectives linked to the Company's non-financial performance (see Chapter 2 of this document).